tombruijn/appsignal-elixir_js_plug/README.md

 # AppSignal for Elixir JavaScript Plug

 > ⚠️ This Plug is deprecated.
-Please use [AppSignal's JavaScript integration](https://appsignal.com/javascript/) instead.
+Please use the official [AppSignal JavaScript front-end integration](https://appsignal.com/javascript/) instead.

 A plug for sending JavaScript errors to AppSignal.
 Works for Phoenix and Plug-only apps.